 Livingston was named in honor of William Livingston, the first governor of New Jersey and a framer of the United States Constitution.
 Livingston served as governor for 13 terms before he died in 1790.

 The Force Homestead Museum, 366 South Livingston Avenue, is open to the public the second Sunday of each month for tours conducted by members of the Livingston Historical Society.
-In addition, private tours may be arranged by calling Helen Shumsky of the Livingston Historical Society at 973-992-3017.
+In addition, private tours may be arranged with the Livingston Historical Society.

 In 1702, settlers from Newark purchased a tract of land that encompassed the areas now known as Caldwell, Livingston and West Essex.
 They paid 130 English pounds to the Lenni Lenape Indians.
 In 1811, seven hamlets — including Teedtown (now Livingston Center), Northfield, Morehousetown (Livingston Circle), Cheapside (Livingston Mall), Washington Place and Squiertown (Route 10 Circle) got together and petitioned for the formation of The Township of Livingston.

 Livingston’s first town meeting was held on February 5, 1813.
 At this meeting, the people decided that the town should be run by a mayor and a township committee.
 About 100 people, mainly farmers, lived in town at that time.
 In the early years, farming and lumber were the main sources of income for the township.
 Shoemaking became a major industry during the Civil War.
 The dairy business became Livingston’s leading industry after the Civil War and remained so well into the 20th century.